List of heads of government of Russia: Prime Minister of the Russian Empire (1905–1917)

 The modern government type in Russia came after the establishment of the Council of Ministers on 1 November 1905, created for the "management and union action principal chiefs of departments on subjects like law and senior public administration", and modelled on the relevant institutions within the constitutional states, when all the ministries and directorates have been declared part of the unified state management.
 The first Prime Minister was Count Sergei Witte, who was appointed on 6 November 1905.

 Provisional Government/Russian Republic (1917)

-After the alleged abdication of Nicholas II from the throne in favor of his brother Michael, Michael also abdicated, before the convening of the Constituent Assembly.
+After the abdication of Nicholas II from the throne in favor of his brother Michael, Michael also abdicated, before the convening of the Constituent Assembly.
 On 14 September 1917, the Russian Republic was proclaimed.
 At this period, a provisional government was formed and the Prime Minister was the head of state.

+Governments of the Whites (1918–20)

+The heads of Russian governments formed by representatives of the White movement during the Civil War.
+In fact, the white movement formed two parallel governments at that moment - the Russian State and the governments of the Armed Forces of South Russia, which controlled the separated parts of the country.

 Russian State (1918–1920)

-The heads of government of the Russian State during the Civil War were de facto Prime Ministers in exile.
+South Russia (1918–1920)

+Heads of military government structures formed by the command of the Armed Forces of the South of Russia.